RHVH-QE/cockpit-auto/README.md

 # cockpit-auto

-This project is for cockpit automation, which using selenium to locate web elements and to operate as a test user.
+This project is for cockpit automation, which using selenium to locate web elements and operate as a test user.

-## Binded Mac, IP, Hostname For HE Automation
+## Bound Mac, IP, Hostname For Hosted-Engine Testing

 | Hostname | Mac Addr | IP Addr | valid? |
 | -------- | -------- | ------- | ------ |